MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-prepare-for-your-project.md

 - Run the az --version command.
 (Learn about [choosing the right Azure command-line tool](/cli/azure/choose-the-right-azure-command-line-tool).)

-**To confirm that you're logged in to the subscription where you have permissions to deploy MeshApp's cloud infrastructure**:
+**To confirm that you're logged in to the subscription where you have permissions to deploy Mesh Cloud Scripting's infrastructure**:

 - Run the **az account show** command.
 If you're not logged in to the correct subscription, run **az logout** and then **az login** to log in to the right account.
 If you have access to multiple Azure subscriptions in different tenants, it's easier to log in using the **az login --use-device-code** command.